ShashankDont/CIS4930-Project/README.md

 3. Ensure you have 'ingredients.csv' and 'preferences.json' in the
 project directory
 4. Run the main script:
-python Project.py
+pytho project.py
 ## Running Tests
 To run the unit tests:
-python -m unittest test_Project.py
+python -m unittest test_project.py
 ## Features
 - Recipe recommendation based on available ingredients and dietary preferences